 At the end of the lesson, students will understand the importance of self-reflection and how it helps us improve our observation, understanding, and communication with others in our community.

 • How does looking closely at ourselves help us understand others?

-- What are some ways we can make ourselves and our classmates feel comfortable when we are talking about challenging or confusing topics?
+• What are some ways we can make ourselves — and people around us — more comfortable when we are talking about challenging or confusing topics?

 (noun) the appearance of something, including how bright it is and what shade it is

 (noun) the outer covering of a human or animal body

 skin color [skin kuhl-er]

 (noun) the coloring of a person’s face and skin